- The best way to create long-form, one page websites.

 I’m curious to see how Strikingly evolves over time.
 Its homepage does not explicitly say that it’s meant for one page websites—is that because that turns customers off?
 Another one page website builder, Onepager, recently experimented with turning their product into a multi-page website builder called Pluspager.
 Will Strikingly do the same?

 Overall Strikingly is the best website builder for one page websites.
 It is uniquely suited for that.
 Beyond that, it offers a small selection of great themes but lacks meaningful customization options.

 Steve Benjamins I'm a designer, developer and the founder of Site Builder Report.
-I started Site Builder Report after I built my own website builder in 2012 but quickly realized people didn't need another website builder— instead they just needed to know which website builders were best.
+I started Site Builder Report after I built my own website builder in 2012.
+I quickly realized that people didn't need another website builder— instead they just needed to know which website builders were best.
 I also make music.
 You can follow me on Twitter @stevebenjamins.